Interviews our Past Presidents Ghalib & Janice Al-Nasser

 9) How do you feel that Spangles have progressed since you started breeding them?

 I (Ghalib) obtained my first spangle (dark green cock) from the late Alf Ormerod in 1983 and bred my first spangle (light green cock) that same year.
 Janice also obtained her first spangle from the same source (via another exhibitor) in 1984.
 The variety has made tremendous progress during the past 20 odd years that they have been in the U.K. culminating in the variety winning BIS and Best Any Age at the B.S.
 Club Show in 1999 (Frank Silva), 2000 (the late Stuart Raven) and 2002 (Tom Deacon).
-The variety also achieved the double twice, by winning the Best Young Bird award in both 1999 and 2002, both achieved by Frank Silva.
+The variety also achieved the double twice, by winning the Best Young Bird award in both 1999 and 2002, both achieved by Frank Silva.10) In what respects do you think they have got better or worse?

 Without a doubt they have attained good size, as many BIS awards throughout the country, over many years have been achieved by spangles, demonstrating the strength of the variety.
-The down side has been the dilution of the wing marking; a gene variable that we have no control over and the loss of "bulls eye" spots.
+The down side has been the dilution of the wing marking; a gene variable that we have no control over and the loss of "bulls eye" spots.11) What is the way forward with Spangles?

-To keep producing the quality that we have become accustomed to, but if we are to give one piece of advice then please pair up your spangles to normals only.
+To keep producing the quality that we have become accustomed to, but if we are to give one piece of advice then please pair up your spangles to normals only.12) What successes have you had with Spangles?

 We have had limited success with this variety when competing against the best.
 We have, however, won the CC at the 1991 B.S.
 Club Show (one CC in those days), Best Spangle Blue at the B.S.
 Millennium Convention, Best Spangle in Show at the 2001 & 2002 National Cage & Aviary Birds Exhibition.
 We have won spangle classes at the B.S.
 Club Show and 2nd & 3rd best champion young bird at championship shows and also 2nd and 3rd Best Spangle at the National Specialist & Rare Variety Open Show.

 13) What are the main points you take into consideration when judging Spangles?
 Do you treat them like any other variety?
-If so, what do you do about Spangles that are lacking mask spots or do not have the required ‘bullseye’ spots?
+If so, what do you do about Spangles that are lacking mask spots or do not have the required bullseye spots?
 How much attention do you pay to wing markings?

 Judges always find this question difficult to answer but the B.S.
 Scale of Points is divided between 60 points for size etc including head and 40 points for colour and variety markings.
 If you consider just this side of judging then a better sized bird should always win because of the 60/40 points ratio.
 This is how we judge without a doubt but if we have two similar birds then we look closely at the variety markings and spots and bring that into the equation to make up our minds.
 It really depends on what is in front of us on the day and we do not make rigid rules in our minds that we will do this and do that prior to judging.
 Each individual situation will have its decision on the day.
 We will penalise the faults accordingly and judge to the best of our abilities on the day.